springfall2008/batpred/docs/predbat-plan-card.md

 - Any limit applied (e.g. charging to 70%)
 - Forecast Solar generation (from Solcast)
 - Forecast house load (from your historical load data)
-- Planned car charging
+- Planned car charging (if car charging is configured in Predbat)
-- Planned iBoost immersion heating
+- Planned iBoost immersion heating (if iBoost is configured)
 - What the battery SOC will be at the start of the 30 minute slot
 - The forecast cost for the half hour slot
 - A running total cost